-Duckietown is a modular robotics and AI ecosystem with tightly integrated components designed to provide joyful learning experiences.
+A modular robotics and AI ecosystem with integrated components designed to provide joyful learning experiences

 The Duckietown platform offers robotics and AI learning experiences through the integration of: